scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 For alternative MAC algorithms, the following requirements MUST all be met:

 - The Hop Field MAC field is computed as a function of the secret forwarding key, the `Acc` and `Timestamp` fields of the Info Field, and the `ExpTime`, `ConsIngress` and `ConsEgress` fields of the Hop Field.
 Function is used in the mathematical sense that for for any values of these inputs there is exactly one result.
-- The algorithm returns an unforgable 48-bit value.
-Unforgable specifically means "existentially unforgable under a chosen message attack" ({{CRYPTOBOOK}}).
+- The algorithm returns an unforgeable 48-bit value.
+Unforgeable specifically means "existentially unforgeable under a chosen message attack" ({{CRYPTOBOOK}}).
 Informally, this means an attacker without access to the secret key has no computationally efficient means to create a valid MAC for some attacker chosen input values, even if it has access to an "oracle" providing a valid MAC for any other input values.
 - The truncation of the result value to the first 16 bits of the result value:
     - is not degenerate - i.e. any small change in any input value SHOULD have an "avalanche effect" on these bits, and;
     - is roughly uniformly distributed when considering all possible input values.